Skip to main content

 Photo by U.S. Forest Service

-Located in potholes of pitted outwash sands are treeless bogs.
-Dominant plants include Spirea, marsh cinquefoil, smartweed, and rattlesnake manna grass.
-The sphagnum bog mat supports leatherleaf, bog laurel, cotton grass, cranberries, and pitcher plant.
-Notable species include a species that is only known from several scattered sites in northern Wisconsin.
+Treeless bogs are located in potholes of pitted outwash sands.
+Dominant plants include Spirea, marsh cinquefoil, smartweed and rattlesnake manna grass.
+The sphagnum bog mat supports leatherleaf, bog laurel, cotton grass, cranberries and pitcher plants.
+Notable plants include one that is known only throughout several scattered sites in northern Wisconsin.
 The pine forest contains stands of older white and red pine from 16-18 inches in diameter with scattered large super-canopy pine.
 The moderate to sparse shrub layer is comprised of hazelnut and pine saplings.
-The ground flora includes big-leaf aster, bracken fern, wintergreen, blueberries, and bearberry.
-The area represents the historical vegetation continuum from dry pine barrens to the more mesic forest and has excellent potential for the restoration of jack pine barrens, red pine savanna, and white and red pine forest.
+The ground flora includes big-leaf aster, bracken fern, wintergreen, blueberries and bearberry.
+The area represents the historical vegetation continuum from dry pine barrens to the more mesic forest.
+It has an excellent potential for restoring jack pine barrens, red pine savanna and white and red pine forests.
 Barksdale Ponds is owned by the US Forest Service and was designated a State Natural Area in 2007.

 Non-DNR lands